LabanPHLabanPH — home

 6

-Step 6 โ€” Track, escalate, and prepare for adjudication
+Step 6 — Track, escalate, and prepare for adjudication

-If you receive no acknowledgement after five business days, follow up by replying to the original email or sending a new BOB ticket referencing the original number.
-If forty business days pass without resolution, escalate to the Financial Consumer Protection Department directly.
-Keep filing additional evidence as you collect it โ€” for example, repeat incidents, additional collection-call recordings, or new documents.
+If you have had no acknowledgement after a couple of weeks, follow up by replying to the original email or sending a new BOB ticket referencing the original number.
+If the case stalls with no resolution, escalate to the Financial Consumer Protection Department directly.
+Keep filing additional evidence as you collect it — for example, repeat incidents, additional collection-call recordings, or new documents.

 Action checklist